sabari50312/FlappyBird/README.md

 # FlappyBird
-Flappy Bird game created in python using the PyGame module
+Flappy Bird clone created in python using the PyGame module

 # Dependencies